 Solution: Changes and additions are usually made when stakeholders aren’t involved or aware of what’s going on with the project’s progress, therefore, adding their two cents whenever they see fit.
 Make sure that everyone that needs to have a say in the project is involved from the very start.
 As well as the project’s vision and goal, establish boundaries so that unpredictable changes can be kept to a minimum.

 A project manager is the leader of a project, meaning they have the highest authority when it comes to anything to do with the project.
 There may be some individuals who don’t recognize this authority (whether by choice or not) or have a hard time acknowledging it.
-For instance, let’s say there are individuals who are older than you in your project team, they may find it difficult answering to someone younger than them.
+For instance, let’s say there are individuals who are older than you in your project team, they may find it difficult to answer to someone younger than them.

 Solution: Establish leadership from the very beginning and make sure everyone understands that you are in charge.
 Also, act like you’re in charge (because you are).
-Stay professional, of course, and action any issues surrounding authority immediately so that it doesn’t affect the outcome of the project.
+Stay professional, of course, and action on any issues surrounding authority immediately so that it doesn’t affect the outcome of the project.

 6. Team issues

-Managing the different personalities that make up not only your project team but also the stakeholders and customers can be one of the biggest challenges that project managers have to face.
+Managing the different personalities that makeup not only your project team but also the stakeholders and customers can be one of the biggest challenges that project managers have to face.
 Without a harmonized group of people on board, it could affect the project’s progress and overall result.

 Solution: Different people may require different ways of being managed so adjusting your approach to suit each individual is your best bet.
-Some may thrive with set KPIs, while others may feel this as an added pressure.
+Some may thrive with set KPIs, while others may feel this as added pressure.
 Also, while it’s always a good idea to hold meetings so that everyone is in the know, be mindful of how often and how long they are — you don’t want to waste people’s time and energy on something that could have been articulated through an email.

 Being a project manager can be a fulfilling job, but there’s a lot to managing projects than meets the eye.
 Not only do you have to have a keen eye for organizing, scheduling, allocating, and tracking tasks, but you also have to have superhuman people skills.
 Managing people and personalities is just as imperative, if not more, than the project’s tasks.
 You have to balance the needs and wants, and the abilities and shortcomings of individuals from various levels of authority — while getting the job done, mind you.